1. The new collection is made from upcycled brass, and what metals are these exactly?

 2. How do I care for my new pieces and do they tarnish?

-Based on natural oxidation of the metal and exposure to heat over time, yes, they will slightly dull.
 Similarly to sterling silver, it can be easily cleaned and returned to its original shiny state using natural cleaning methods.

 Our ultimate favorite cleaner is called the UNIVERSAL STONE.
 An eco-friendly all-purpose cleaner that gives The Golden Collection an incredible shine!